 Floppy disk version

 The floppy disk version should run on any Amiga (even unexpanded A500 with 512kb).
-However, the optional intro disk requires 1MB of RAM and it will display EHB 64 colours only regardless of your chipset.
+However, the optional intro disk requires 1MB of RAM and it will display EHB 64 colors only regardless of your chipset.
 This version comes in 2 adfs: Intro and Main game.
 Note that the game itself can be started from either of those 2 disks.

 UAE users running the game from either ADF disk, are advised to use any default, non-expanded configuration (A500, A600, A1200 e.t.c.)
 OR have at least: